amirkeren/bluemix-lab2/README.md

 Make a note of the name you chose for the action, we will need it in the next step

 # Extending the sequence

+We will now extend the sequence to mediator-action -> watson-translator -> db-insert-action

 1. Select the sequence you created in the previous step again and then click on "Extend"